jmyers7/stats-book-materials/homework/12-homework.md

 (x_1,y_1),(x_2,y_2),\ldots,(x_m,y_m) \in \mathbb{R}^2,
 $$

-we saw in class that we may visualize the "goodness of fit" of a linear regression model by plotting the regression line $\mu = \beta_0 + x\beta_1$ over a scatter plot of the data.
+we saw in class that we may visualize the "goodness of fit" of a linear regression model by plotting the regression line $y = \beta_0 + x\beta_1$ over a scatter plot of the data.
 If instead the dataset is of the form

 $$
 (x_1,y_1),(x_2,y_2),\ldots,(x_m,y_m) \in \mathbb{R} \times \\{0,1\\},
 $$

-we may do something similar with a logistic regression model by plotting the curve $\phi = \sigma(\beta_0 + x \beta_1)$ over a scatter plot:
+we may do something similar with a logistic regression model by plotting the curve $y = \sigma(\beta_0 + x \beta_1)$ over a scatter plot:

 &nbsp;
 <p align="center">